Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study: Results

-For $t'=-0.2$, $\tilde{\varepsilon}^*_{\bm{X}}$ is located nearby the Fermi level around $p_{\rm MS}\sim 0.2$ at low temperatures (see Fig.~\ref{pTphase}(b)).
-As has been discussed in Sec.~\ref{DOS}, this strongly enhances the AFM fluctuation around the X point and stabilize the PG phase compared to that with $t'=0$ and $t'=-0.3$: $T^*$ increases and the end point of the PG phase is located at $p^*=0.225$.
-Because of the formation of the pseudogap in the spectral function at the X point with $p\le 0.195$ in Fig.~\ref{spec_h02}(a), the sharp upward ($p>0.175$) or downward ($p<0.175$) shift of $\tilde{\varepsilon}^*_{\bm{X}}$ in low temperatures can be seen in Fig.~\ref{eps0T1}(b), depending on whether $\tilde{\varepsilon}^*_{\bm{X}}$ placed at the higher peak or the lower peak of the double peak structure of the spectral function, respectively.
-On the other hand, in the SM phase ($p>p^*=0.225$), because of strong enhancement of the AFM fluctuation, $z_{\bm{k}}$ is reduced and $\tilde{\varepsilon}^*_{\bm{X}}$ is shifted downward.
+For $t'=-0.2$, $\tilde{\varepsilon}^*_{\bm{X}}$ is located nearby the Fermi level around $p_{\rm MS}\sim 0.2$ at low temperatures (see Fig.~\ref{eps0T1}(e)).
+As has been discussed in Sec.~\ref{DOS}, this strongly enhances the AFM fluctuations around the X point and stabilize the PG phase compared to that with $t'=0$ and $t'=-0.3$: $T^*$ increases and the end point of the PG phase is located at $p^*=0.225$.
+Because of the formation of the pseudogap in the spectral function at the X point with $p\le 0.195$ in Fig.~\ref{spec_h02}(a), the sharp upward ($p>0.175$) or downward ($p<0.175$) shift of $\tilde{\varepsilon}^*_{\bm{X}}$ in low temperatures can be seen in Fig.~\ref{eps0T1}(e), depending on whether $\tilde{\varepsilon}^*_{\bm{X}}$ placed at the higher peak or the lower peak of the double peak structure of the spectral function, respectively.
+On the other hand, in the SM phase ($p>p^*=0.225$), because of strong enhancement of the AFM fluctuations, $z_{\bm{k}}$ is reduced and $\tilde{\varepsilon}^*_{\bm{X}}$ is shifted downward.
 Together with the upward shift in the PG phase, $\tilde{\varepsilon}^*_{\bm{X}}$ is converged to $\tilde{\varepsilon}^*_{\bm{X}}=0.04$ as $T$ decreases within the range $0.195\le p\le 0.265$.
-As will be discussed in Sec.~\ref{Fsurf}, the Fermi surface in the SM phase is nearly unchanged within the range $0.225\le p\le p_{\rm QCP}=0.265$ and the nesting condition of the AFM fluctuation is fulfilled almost everywhere on Fermi surface.
-The upward shift of $\tilde{\varepsilon}^*_{\bm{X}}$ occurs at the low temperatures with $p>p_{\rm QCP}$ is due to the variation of the nesting vector $\bm{Q}$ more favorable toward the straight portions of the Fermi surface around the $\Gamma$--M symmetry line as the AFM fluctuation decreases.
+As will be discussed in Sec.~\ref{Fsurf}, the Fermi surface in the SM phase is nearly unchanged within the range $0.225\le p\le p_{\rm QCP}=0.265$ and the nesting condition of the AFM fluctuations is fulfilled almost everywhere on Fermi surface.
+The upward shift of $\tilde{\varepsilon}^*_{\bm{X}}$ occurs at the low temperatures with $p>p_{\rm QCP}$ is due to the variation of the nesting vector $\bm{Q}$ more favorable toward the straight portions of the Fermi surface around the $\Gamma$--M symmetry line as the AFM fluctuations decrease.